(Published March 2021, last updated June 2023)

 Tourist Office in Le Monastier-sur-Gazeille

 You’ll find the Tourist Office on Place du Vallat.
-Opening hours are listed here.
+Opening hours are listed on the Le Monastier-sur-Gazeille website.

 In 2017, Le Monastier-sur-Gazeille earned its place among France’s Petites Cités de Caractère.
 To qualify, a town must have a population of less than 6,000, be subject to Historical Monuments or Remarkable Heritage protection, include a sufficient number of buildings to give the appearance of a city, have served as the administrative or urban hub of the area, and uphold a commitment to preserving the architectural heritage of the town—a role that Le Monastier-sur-Gazeille has performed admirably for many centuries.